keshar20/SQL/README.md

--- Display all appointments scheduled on a specific date. select * from appointment where appointment_created='2026-06-01';
+QUE1.Display all appointments scheduled on a specific date. select * from appointment where appointment_created='2026-06-01';

--- Find all doctors who specialize in "Cardiology". select * from doctor where specialist='cardiology';
+QUE2.Find all doctors who specialize in "Cardiology". select * from doctor where specialist='cardiology';

--- Find patients born after 2000-01-01.
+QUE3.Find patients born after 2000-01-01.
 select * from patient
 where dob='1990-05-10';

--- Show lab reports with blood pressure greater than 140. select * from labs where blood_pressure='120';
+QUE4.Show lab reports with blood pressure greater than 140. select * from labs where blood_pressure='120';

--- Find the highest doctor charge from Bill table.
+QUE5.Find the highest doctor charge from Bill table.
 SELECT MAX(total_bill) AS highest_doctor_charge
 FROM Bill;

--- Display doctor names and appointments handled by them. select a.appointment_id, d.first_name, a.appointment_created
+QUE6.Display doctor names and appointments handled by them. select a.appointment_id, d.first_name, a.appointment_created
 from doctor d
 join appointment a
 on d.doctor_id = a.docter_id;

--- Display medicine names and supplier companies. select m.medicine_name, s.supplier_name from medicines m join supplier s on m.supplier_id = s.supplier_id ;
+QUE7.Display medicine names and supplier companies. select m.medicine_name, s.supplier_name
+from medicines m
+join supplier s
+on m.supplier_id = s.supplier_id ;

--- Find patients whose bill amount is greater than the average bill amount.
+QUE8.Find patients whose bill amount is greater than the average bill amount.
 SELECT *
 FROM Bill
 WHERE total_bill > (